tony2nite/spotify-playlist-generator/README.md

 # Spotify Playlist Generator

-Input a list of bands/artists, and it will load up a playlist with tracks from those artists.
+Input a list of bands/artists, and it will create Spotify playlist on your account with tracks from those artists.

 ## Installation